 Fall & Spring Semesters

-Applicants must be U.S. citizens and must have completed their first year of law school by the time employment commences with the Office.
-Please note that each student internship is contingent upon the satisfactory completion of a security clearance.
-No student will be allowed to work in any capacity before his or her security clearance is successfully completed.
+Each applicant must be a U.S. citizen and an active law student who will have completed one year of law school before the internship commences.
+Employment offers are contingent upon the completion of security forms and a satisfactory federal background investigation.
+No student will be allowed to work before the background investigation is successfully completed.

 If you would like to participate in our Volunteer Law Clerk Program, please submit, by the applicable deadline, the following: (1) a cover letter indicating whether you are interested in one or both of the offices (Baltimore, Greenbelt, or both); (2) a resume with a current phone number and email address; (3) your most recent unofficial law school transcript, and (4) a writing sample.
 Your application package may be sent via e-mail or mailed to: